-A woman in a lab coat and surgical mask analyses a screen full of data.
-Only those with some training in physics—and in this case, a fear of of radiation—would be able to make sense of these numbers.
+A woman in a lab coat and surgical mask analyzes a screen full of data.
+Only those with some training in physics—and in this case, a fear of radiation—would be able to make sense of these numbers.

 Ayumi Iida, 33, is one of twelve volunteers at Tarachine, a local NGO in Fukushima, Japan.
 She runs the Citizens’ Lab, as the volunteers like to call their laboratory.
 From the window of the facility, you can catch a glimpse of the Pacific Ocean, precisely eight years ago today the stage for one of the greatest natural disasters of the 21st century.

 In March 2011, an 9.1-magnitude earthquake hit Japan, resulting in a devastating tsunami that swallowed everything in its path on the coast of Tohoku.
 Almost 20,000 people lost their lives, and many more were internally displaced in the months following the disaster.

 “We were lucky in a way,” says Iida, “because the tsunami never got as far as Iwaki.”
 At the time, she thought that her hometown had dodged a bullet.
 But the real disaster was yet to unfold for the residents of the sleepy village of Iwaki.

 The tsunami led to the meltdown of the Fukushima Daiichi power plant and radiation leaking into the surrounding environment.
 The Japanese government announced a nuclear emergency and forced the evacuation of all people living within a 20 km radius around the power plant.